-Having been an anthropologist, and a classical archaeologist, standing beneath the Sardian acropolis amid the moonlit ruins of the temple of Artemis Ephesia, it is hard to take very seriously any particular claim of absolute eternal truth or value.
+Having been at one time an anthropologist, and a classical archaeologist, standing beneath the Sardian acropolis amid the moonlit ruins of the temple of Artemis Ephesia, it is hard to take very seriously any particular claim of absolute eternal truth or value.
 Especially the shallow pretensions of suburban religion.

 But it is also impossible to dismiss the perennial recurrence of great themes in human culture - and human emotional life - as meaningless.

-I know the sources of popular beliefs deep in historical time, and as deep in childhood yearnings.
+I know very well the sources of popular beliefs deep in historical time, and as deep in childhood yearnings.
 I respect their apparent usefulness in other people's lives.
+I even apply them in my own.
 I just don't believe in them.